-- Fencing height and design must comply with applicable LDPs and Table 2, Witchcliffe Ecovillage Fencing Requirements. - Fencing is to be made of natural materials that are compatible with the intended rustic aesthetic such as timber, wire, brush, stone, earth, recycled Zincalume panels, etc., NOT Colourbond steel sheeting or fibre cement boards. - Retaining walls to be constructed of granite or natural limestone stonework, recycled masonry or rammed earth using local clay, NOT reconstituted limestone blocks, concrete, or post and panel configurations. - A functional gate / accessway must be provided and maintained between the private lot and the Exclusive Use gardening area, and the boundary must be clearly defined with a fence or landscaping.
+- Fencing height and design must comply with applicable LDPs and Table 2, Witchcliffe Ecovillage Fencing Requirements. - Submit a fencing design concept for assessment during the formal design approval process.
+This is not required for side boundaries between lots. - Fencing is to be made of natural materials that are compatible with the intended rustic aesthetic such as timber, wire, brush, stone, earth, recycled Zincalume panels, etc., NOT Colourbond steel sheeting or fibre cement boards. - Retaining walls to be constructed of granite or natural limestone stonework, recycled masonry or rammed earth using local clay, or reconstituted limestone blocks NOT in situ concrete, concrete blocks or post and panel configurations. - A functional gate / accessway must be provided and maintained between the private lot and the Exclusive Use gardening area, and the boundary must be clearly defined with a fence or landscaping.

-Lot Types Within primary Rear boundary Side boundary street setback Groupies 1.5m 1.8m max.
+Lot Types Within primary street setback Rear boundary Side boundary Groupies 1.5m 1.8m max.
 1.5m max. on portion of rear fence adjacent to community garden.
 Any change in fence height is required to step immediately rather than gradually sloping to the new height.
 1.8m max.
 Side boundary fencing adjacent to the street verge or community garden must match the height of the adjacent primary street or rear fence.
 Any change in fence height is required to step immediately rather than gradually sloping to the new height and must occur at or prior to front/rear setback lines.
 Family and Cottage 1.2m max. • 1.2m max.
 1.8m Side boundary fencing adjacent to the street verge or community garden must match the height of the adjacent primary street or rear fence.
 Any change in fence height is required to step immediately rather than gradually sloping to the new height and must occur at or prior to front/rear setback lines.
-Additional requirements Side fencing in "sensitive" locations (e.g., adjacent to street frontage, community garden or public accessway) Dog fencing to front and rear (if required for Side fencing in s 50% visual p maximum of 1.5m max., set b edge. de fencing in sensitive locations to be a maximum height of 1.8m, with either: 50% visual permeability above 1.5m along its entire length; or maximum of 1.5m along 50% of its length 5m max., set back at least 6m from front or rear boundary.
-Ideally incorporated into the building dge.
+Additional requirements Side fencing in "sensitive" locations (e.g., adjacent to street frontage, community garden or public accessway) Dog fencing to front and rear (if required for larger dogs) 50% visual permeability above 1.5m along its entire length; or maximum of 1.5m along 50% of its length 1.5m max., set back at least 6m from front or rear boundary.
+Ideally incorporated into the building